Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 * Address (32 bytes hex, e.g. `1f6ca3a7a6fccc7a4ee8034a297b559ee7b343a1912aab89586126564dec166a`)
 * Hash (32 bytes hex, e.g. `04ef3428895f2bccbf67a19e33f4a0ba0d9f67a0eb5eb1841cea13f6abff3134`)

-Primitives that are sufficiently small are **embedded** directly within larger Data Objects that contain them.
-This is an internal implementation detail to reduce the overhead of storing many small objects independently, and is transparent to CVM code.
+Data values that are sufficiently small, including all of the above, are **embedded** directly within larger Data Objects that contain them.
+This is an internal implementation detail to reduce the overhead of storing and communicating many small objects independently, which is transparent to CVM code.

 ##### Nil